Kim Kardashian shows support for Texas woman on death row - NewsBreak

 In a Twitter thread Monday night, Kardashian went over the case and encouraged her followers to sign the petition.

 “I recently just read about the case of Melissa Lucio and wanted to share her story with you,” said Kardashian.
-“It’s stories like Melissa’s that make me speak so loud about the death penalty in general and why it should be banned when innocent people are suffering.”63-year-old dies after being doused with hot oil
+“It’s stories like Melissa’s that make me speak so loud about the death penalty in general and why it should be banned when innocent people are suffering.”‘How to Murder Your Husband’ author on trial for husband’s death

 She also spoke to Texas Gov. Greg Abbott , asking him to stop the execution.
 Twenty-seven states allow the death penalty, with Texas leading the nation in executions.